 Lace up those old Reebok Pumps.
 The AHA's weekly exercise guidelines for heart health haven't changed, even though only about 20 percent of us follow them: 150 minutes of moderate-intensity exercise per week, or 75 minutes of vigorous exercise, plus muscle-strengthening exercise two times a week.

-Recommendation: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise is running, hiking or swimming.
+The Remedy Rx: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise is running, hiking or swimming.
 If you think you can't make 150 minutes, get moving anyway.
 Any amount of exercise is better for your heart than none.

 Drinking Sugary Drinks